pingcap/docs-dm/en/handle-performance-issues.md

 `read binlog event duration` refers to the duration that the relay log reads binlog from the upstream database (MySQL/MariaDB).
 Ideally, this metric is close to the network latency between DM-worker and MySQL/MariaDB instances.

-- For data migration in one machine room, reading binlog data is not a performance bottleneck.
+- For data migration in one data center, reading binlog data is not a performance bottleneck.
 If the value of `read binlog event duration` is too large, check the network connection between DM-worker and MySQL/MariaDB.

-- For data migration in the geo-distributed environment, try to deploy DM-worker and MySQL/MariaDB in one machine room, while deploying the TiDB cluster in the target machine room.
+- For data migration in the geo-distributed environment, try to deploy DM-worker and MySQL/MariaDB in one data center, while deploying the TiDB cluster in the target data center.

 The process of reading binlog data from the upstream database includes the following sub-processes: